lisuml/ansible-dehydrated/README.md

 dehydrated_systemd_timer_onfailure | If set, an OnFailure-Directive will be added to the systemd unit |
 dehydrated_cert_config | Override configuration for certificates | []
 dehydrated_repo_url | Specify URL to git repository of dehydrated | https://github.com/dehydrated-io/dehydrated.git
-dehydrated_install_pip | Whether pip will be installed when using lexicon | yes dehydrated_pip_package | Name of pip package | python3-pip if ansible is running on python3, otherwise python-pip dehydrated_pip_executable | Name of pip executable to use | autodetected by pip module
+dehydrated_install_pip | Whether pip will be installed when using lexicon | yes if dehydrated_use_os_lexicon is false, no otherwise dehydrated_pip_package | Name of pip package | python3-pip if ansible is running on python3, otherwise python-pip dehydrated_pip_executable | Name of pip executable to use | autodetected by pip module